HOME > Group Companies > UNIQLO Business > UNIQLO Business Model

 E-commerce

-Our e-commerce operation is growing increasingly important as more customers shop both online and in stores.
-In FY2022, online sales accounted for approximately 16% of total sales (16.2% in Japan, 20% in the Greater China region, North America and Europe, and 10% in Southeast Asia & Oceania).
-We intend to further expand integrated store and e-commerce services that enable customers to shop conveniently when and how it best suits them, and to strengthen our role as an information-sharing platform through UNIQLO Live Station and other services.
+• Our e-commerce operation is growing increasingly important as more customers shop both online and in store.
+In FY2025, online sales accounted for roughly 15% of total sales (14.8% in Japan; roughly 20% each in Greater China, South Korea, North America, and Europe; and roughly 10% in Southeast Asia, India & Australia).
+To meet customer needs, we intend to expand services that facilitate different purchasing and delivery options, improve the convenience of our online store and app, and strengthen our information-sharing platforms through services including UNIQLO LIVE STATION.

 Customer Center